CarlottaLanger/MorphologyShapesIntegratedInformation/README.md

 ## Planning as Infernce

 Following the concept of "Planning as Inference" we optimize the likelihood of success by projecting iteratively to a goal manifold and an agent manifold, as described in the appendix of https://arxiv.org/pdf/2108.00904.pdf.
 These projections are implemented in the file "emAlgorInference.py" in the methods
-"conditioning" (e-projection) and the method "factorizing" (m-projection).
+"conditioning" (e-projection) and "factorizing" (m-projection).
 The method "emAlg" calls for every sensor length the method "emAlgit" in which the iteration is implemented.
 Then the different measures are calculated and written in form of a vector to a file specified in the "main.py" function.
-This is done 3 times for one random input distribution, for the fully coupled agents, the controller driven agents and the reactive control agents.
+This is done 3 times for one random input distribution, namely for the fully coupled agents, the controller driven agents and the reactive control agents.

 ## Different Measures of the Information Flow